colquittlab/behavior_controller/README.md

 there is plenty of information on setting up a beaglebone black.
 See: http://beagleboard.org/getting-started to connect the first time using usb from your workstation.

 deploying boc (should be) easy on a debbian beaglebone using the script bonebootstrap.sh:

-This covers the basics.
-Additional security measures may be advisable on institutional networks.

-Once the bbb is online, I typically ssh in and operate and watch the system using screen.
-The deploy script sets up an automatic screen invocation if you like.

 ```
 #!bash